 Exceptional wines that continue to garner prestigious awards

-Hughes Family Vineyards first saw the light of day in 2003 with a release of just over 100 cases of Zinfandel.
-The production has grown steadily and will exceed the thousand case mark for the current year.
+Hughes Family Vineyards saw the light of day in 2003 with an inaugural release of just over 100 cases of Zinfandel.
+The winery has grown very slowly over the years, and currently produces just under 700 cases annually.

 Map of the area